QuangThienLamData/MoMo_Project/README.md

   - Educational campaigns: Teach the benefits of using MoMo Top Up for regular payments.
   - Introductory promotions: Attractive offers to encourage frequent use.
   - Simplify user experience: Remove barriers for easier access and use.

+# Limitations of the Analysis
+- Temporal Scope: The dataset exclusively covers transactional data from the year 2020.
+Expanding the temporal scope could enhance our understanding of user behavior over time.
+- Algorithmic Exploration: We focused on k-means clustering, but other algorithms (e.g., hierarchical clustering, DBSCAN) remain unexplored.
+Evaluating various clustering and classification methods would yield a more robust segmentation.
+- Segment Characterization: Although we identified user segments, we haven’t delved deeply into their unique characteristics.
+Further analysis is necessary to understand their preferences, needs, and behaviors.
+# Future Directions
+- Customer Lifetime Value (CLV): Calculate CLV for all users and within each segment.
+This metric informs personalized marketing efforts and retention strategies.
+- Algorithm Selection: Experiment with different clustering and classification algorithms.
+Rigorous evaluation will help identify the most suitable approach for our specific dataset.
+- Segment Profiling: Conduct in-depth profiling of each user segment.
+Explore demographics, purchase patterns, and engagement levels to tailor marketing campaigns effectively.

 THE END!!!